domlet/domlet.github.io/_posts/2025-05-30-bike-the-bay.md

 ## Where did we go?

+The five day trips are summarized and [mapped](https://www.google.com/maps/d/u/0/edit?mid=15wuHhGM3TzHTvvgeZnBx-WslYk--ad4&usp=sharing) below.
+I used the 'Google My Maps' document to generate line geometries for the [mobile app](https://domlet.github.io/postsession25).
+The [daily itineraries speadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vTNw0e583X1cRLA4AZ16hERlCQ80CRZxfdx6vnaCN4kbLwWOxMPM4ZCv8f8xMjNDImd-IcPwE5bEGCN/pubhtml?gid=624153727&single=true) contains links to the **actual routes**, some of which were shortened to add more time for rest and walking exploration.

 | Day | Trip                    | Points of Interest                                                                      |
 | :-- | :---------------------- | --------------------------------------------------------------------------------------- |
 | 1   | **🌁 GG Bridge**        | Sports Basement Presidio, Crissy Field, Palace of Fine Arts, Golden Gate Bridge         |